Novashi2/CLI-RPG-GAME/README.md

-Stored here are the files for an in-progress CLI RPG game That will contain cumumulative story paths, bosses, characters, items, and an ending.
+Stored here are the files for a CLI dungeon crawler game that contains story paths, a boss, character saves, items, and endings and a few more things not listed here.
+If you would like to run this and play through, simply clone into an available directory and run in any modern IDE with java support or compile and run yourself another way.
+VS Code, IntelliJ, Eclipse, etc...

 Specific dungeon sections that each member worked on: